zygolife/Genomics_Workshop_2019/docs/UNIX_Basics/ProgrammingBash.md

 fi
 ```

-Can also set up multiple conditionals
+Can also set up multiple conditionals and test if variables contain certain values.

 ```bash